maatthc/pnpm-concurrency-test/README.md

 ^C
 ```

-## Scenario 2 : Install three different sets of packages in parallel
+## Scenario 2 : Install two different sets of packages in parallel

 Ps: run the command at "Clean up" and "Local setup" before executing this scenario.

+As we couln't run 5 containers in parallel using MacOs, lets try run only 2.

 Each folder (parallel_1 and parallel_2) contain a different package.json file : most of the dependencies are common among it and some are unique to each one.